piulin/plm_enriched_relation_extraction/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
-This work is licensed under the terms of the GPL-3.0 license.
+This work is licensed under the terms of the MIT license.